caleb-kan/AI-Research-Agent/README.markdown

 	```

 ### Functionality
    - **Description**: When the application is in running, it dives into the top search results related to your query.
-Using a sophisticated large language model, the bot evaluates whether a website contains information relevant to your research objective.
-If a match is found, the bot extracts the necessary text data.
+Using a sophisticated large language model, the AI Agent evaluates whether a website contains information relevant to your research objective.
+If a match is found, the AI Agent extracts the necessary text data.
 This process is repeated for multiple websites, ensuring a comprehensive search.
-At the end of this research expedition, the bot crafts a summarized output of its findings, neatly packaged with citations for your reference.
+At the end of this research expedition, the AI Agent crafts a summarized output of its findings, neatly packaged with citations for your reference.
    - **Technical**:
 		- `function to search the web`
 			 ```python